cbornet/IT-Blog/_posts/DataScience/2017-10-27-pos_tagging_neural_nets_keras.md

+---
+layout: post
-# Part-of-Speech tagging tutorial with the Keras Deep Learning library
+title:  "Part-of-Speech tagging tutorial with the Keras Deep Learning library"

-_Axel BELLEC_
-_Data Scientist at Cdiscount_
+author: axel.bellec
+categories: [ en, data science ]
+image:
+---
 > In this tutorial, you will see how you can use a simple Keras model to train and evaluate an artificial neural network for multi-class classification problems.

 Part-of-Speech tagging is a well-known task in [Natural Language Processing](https://en.wikipedia.org/wiki/Natural_language_processing).
 It refers to the process of classifying words into their parts of speech (also known as words classes or lexical categories).
 This is a supervised learning approach.